phetsims/qa/doc/qa-book.md

 * iOS + Safari
 * Chrome OS

+Something to note about sims using webGL.
+WebGL may not run on certain platforms and browsers, such as chrome on lower Mac OS.

 ### 4.2: Release Candidate (RC) Testing ###

 Release candidate testing is more thorough than development testing because the simulation being tested is a “release candidate.”
 Theoretically, major issues with the simulation will have been fixed by the time it undergoes an RC test.